kanishk-jain-01/GeniusReads/tasks/tasks-prd-genius-reads.md

   - [ ] 4.9 Test AI integration with sample PDF text and questions

 - [ ] 5.0 Develop Knowledge Corpus and Local Storage
-  - [ ] 5.1 Set up local PostgreSQL database connection with sqlx
+  - [~] 5.1 Set up local PostgreSQL database connection with sqlx (MOVED to 1.9 for early setup)
-  - [ ] 5.2 Create database migration for initial schema (use complete schema from `architecture-diagrams.md`)
+  - [~] 5.2 Create database migration for initial schema (MOVED to 1.9 for early setup)
   - [ ] 5.3 Implement database.rs with connection pooling and query functions
   - [ ] 5.4 Create knowledge_store.rs for managing Q&A pairs and definitions (implement data flow from `architecture-diagrams.md`)
   - [ ] 5.5 Build automatic knowledge extraction from AI responses (populates KNOWLEDGE_ENTRIES table)